-SWF co-hosted a discussion on potential future scenarios for space situational awareness (SSA) at the fifth annual AMOS Dialogue.
-This small, invitation-only workshop co-hosted by the Maui Economic Development Board (MEDB) was held during the 2017 Advanced Maui Optical and Space Surveillance Technologies (AMOS) Conference, in Maui, Hawaii, Sept.
-19-22, 2017.
+The Secure World Foundation (SWF) co-hosted a discussion of the links between space situational awareness (SSA) and commercial rendezvous and proximity operations (RPO) and on-orbit satellite servicing (OOS).
+This was held at the sixth annual AMOS Dialogue, a small, invitation-only workshop co-hosted by the Maui Economic Development Board (MEDB) and SWF during the 2018 Advanced Maui Optical and Space Surveillance Technologies (AMOS) Conference, held on the Hawaiian island of Maui, Sept.
+11-14, 2018.

 The goal of the AMOS Dialogue series is to facilitate discussion among key stakeholders in SSA, thereby promoting greater collaboration and cooperation to enhance SSA for safe and responsible space activities.
 To accomplish this, the Dialogue brings together representatives from current and future SSA programs and initiatives around the world with a variety of end